Lucianjfc/MADR/docs/decisions/0001-nextjs.md

 ## Context and Problem Statement

-- Desenvolvimento de uma aplicação escalável que ofereça dashboards interativos e mapas geográficos.
+- Desenvolvimento de uma aplicação escalável que ofereça dashboards interativos.

 <!-- This is an optional element.
 Feel free to remove. -->